2012 Jamaican local elections: Parish councils

+By parish

 Portmore mayoral election

 The Mayor of Portmore is the chairman of the Portmore Municipal Council, the legislative body for the city.
 The Mayor is directly elected based on popular vote and is tasked with setting the policies and by-laws that will affect the city, as it relates to: road maintenance, parks, property taxes, etc...

 Despite being within the Saint Catherine, due to its population; Portmore was granted city status and 'independence' from the Saint Catherine Parish Council.